1. List three ways to get help from the library.

 8. List three pieces of equipment that can be checked out at the circulation desk.

-10. List the names of two library staff members.
+10. List the names of two library staff members and their favorite book, food, or color.